Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Methods

 \subsection{Deep learning framework}

-The deep learning method used in this paper is the nnU-Netv2 framework \cite{isensee_2021, isensee_2024}.
-In this research, we used the newly introduced Residual Encoder (ResEnc) presets \cite{isensee_2024}, in particular the L(arge) version.
+The deep learning method used in this paper is the nnU-Netv2 framework \citep{isensee_2021, isensee_2024}.
+The nnU-Net framework eliminates the need for model architecture tweaking and hyperparameter tuning.
+The framework expects a supervised training dataset, and based on fixed parameters, rule-based parameters and empirical parameters the optimal network architecture and training parameters are determined.
+In this research, we used the newly introduced Residual Encoder (ResEnc) presets \citep{isensee_2024}, in particular the L(arge) version.
 Both full-resolution and low-resolution configurations were trained, along with a cascade model.
 Cross-validation results indicated that the full-resolution model performed best for this task.
-The model is made available in two ways\footnote{All URLs will be made public after acceptance.}, by making the model weights and the code to run the model accessible on Zenodo (\url{10.5281/zenodo.15315330}) and Github (\url{https://github.com/DIAGNijmegen/oncology-kidney-abnormality-segmentation}) and by providing a ready to use algorithm on \url{grand-challenge.org} (\url{https://grand-challenge.org/algorithms/kidney-abnormality-segmentation/}).
+The resulting final model setup is presented in Table \ref{tab:nnunet-setup}.